TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: Detailed Experimental Results

 \subsubsection{N-Linked Sequence and Optimal N-Linked Sequence}

-For the decision version of the problem, we used the 15 instances where \(n\in \{60,70,80\}\) and \(\mathit{len} \in \{n-30, n-25, n-20, n-15, n-10\}\).
-For the optimization version, we used instances \(n=\{12, 14, 16,\ldots,42\}\).
-Results of both problems are shown in Figure \ref{fig:grid-results-b}.
-For the decision problem, tabulation speeds up all solvers quite substantially.
-For example Chuffed has a geometric mean speedup of 124.46 with 95\% confidence interval \([30.63, 563.20]\).
-Gecode, Minion, and Minion (Conflict) struggle to solve many instances with or without tabulation.
+For the decision problem, TabID speeds up all solvers quite substantially.
+For example Chuffed has a geometric mean speedup of 129.38 with 95\% confidence interval \([35.59, 509.32]\).
+Gecode and Minion struggle to solve many instances with or without TabID.
 All table constraints are binary so the two SAT configurations are the same (see \Cref{sec:experiment-details}).
-Cadical is affected less than the other solvers, with geometric mean speedup of 11.60 and confidence interval \([6.49, 20.47]\).
+Kissat and OR-Tools are affected less than the other solvers, but both still reach statistical significance.
+For example, OR-Tools has confidence interval \([1.85, 13.97]\).
+For Kissat and OR-Tools, TabID seems to help more on the easier instances, suggesting that these solvers are able to improve the formulation of an instance over time by conflict learning.

-Tabulation also appears to speed up all solvers for the optimization problem, but for the SAT solvers the gain is small (and for Cadical it does not reach significance).
-Cadical and Cadical (MDD) have 95\% confidence intervals of \([0.65, 1.75]\) and \([1.11, 2.15]\) respectively.
-Chuffed benefits the most, with 95\% confidence interval \([10.18, 116.29]\).
-The table constraints generated for the optimization problem are of arity 3 and have more tuples (i.e.\ the tables in the smallest optimization instance with \(n=12\) all have more tuples than those of the largest decision instance where \(n=80\) and \(\mathit{len}=70\)), shifting the tradeoff between tabulation and the default encodings or propagators.
+TabID also appears to speed up all solvers for the optimization problem, but for Kissat (MDD) and OR-Tools the gain is small (and for OR-Tools it does not reach significance).
+Kissat and Kissat (MDD) have 95\% confidence intervals of \([2.18, 8.17]\) and \([1.16, 2.10]\) respectively.
+Chuffed benefits the most, with 95\% confidence interval \([70.02, 656.66]\).
+OR-Tools has confidence interval \([0.46, 3.12]\).

+The table constraints generated for the optimization problem are of arity 3 and have more tuples for the same value of \(n\).
+For the decision problem, with \(n\in \{60,70,80\}\), the tables have between 462 and 656 tuples.
+For the optimisation problem (with \(12\leq n\leq 42\)) the tables have between 202 and 2058 tuples, shifting the trade-off between TabID and the default encodings or propagators.